Last updated

 Leverage Secoda's Questions feature to support new users effectively.
 Admins should pre-populate the Questions section with FAQs, providing answers and marking correct responses.
 This helps guide new users and facilitates their engagement with the data team.

 Integrate Secoda with Slack to enhance internal communications.
 This integration allows users to query data through Slack and receive workspace notifications without leaving the platform.
-Learn more about setting up and using the Slack integration here.
+Learn more about and here.

-Develop Search views to aid Search navigation for new users.
+Develop to aid Search navigation for new users.
 These views, once saved, are accessible to all users, helping them locate needed information efficiently.